|Applying for Study Abroad|

 Q: Do exchange schools have the same credit systems as Stern does?

 A: No, the credit equivalency of partner schools differ greatly.
 Courses abroad often follow different formats and scheduling than classes taught at Stern.
-Prior to studying abroad, MBA Academic Affairs - International Programs will indicate how many courses you must take while abroad.
+Prior to studying abroad, MBA Academic Affairs will indicate how many courses you must take while abroad.
 We determine this based on the number of contact hours spent in the classroom.